jimtough/pytest-and-api-testing/README.md

   * `pip install pytest-html` (you only need to do this once to install)
   * `pytest --html=demo_report.html --self-contained-html`
 * documentation for the 'requests' package: https://requests.readthedocs.io/en/latest/user/authentication/#oauth-1-authentication
+* setting environment variables on Windows 10 via the Command Prompt:
+  * `SET` - this will output the keys/values of all environment variables to the console
+  * `SET MY_VAR=abc123` - this will create a new environment variable named 'MY_VAR' with the value 'abc123'

 ## creating a virtual environment